CFPAOrg/Minecraft-Mod-Language-Package/README-en.md

 ## About this Repository

-Here is the repository of the project for translating Minecraft mods.
-The project is currectly using Weblate to translate.<br>
+This is the repository of the project for translating Minecraft mods into simplified Chinese, currectly using a platform called Weblate which is similar to Crowdin.<br>
-This project aim to tackle issues such as the tardiness when localizations are submitted or waiting to be accepted by modders.<br>
+This project aims to deal with certain problems where localizations are not accepted in time or simply fail to be accepted.<br>
-If you want to join us to translate together, please visit our official website and read the information detail:<br>
+If you want to join us, please visit our official website and learn more:<br>
 ### <https://cfpa.team>

 It is also fine to submit pull requests to this repository.

-Before translating, you should first learn important things from here: [*Regulations and Guidelines for Simplified Chinese Translation of Minecraft Mods*](https://github.com/Meow-J/Mod-Translation-Styleguide/blob/master/README.md).
+Before you start, check the important tips from us here: [*Regulations and Guidelines for Simplified Chinese Translation of Minecraft Mods*](https://github.com/Meow-J/Mod-Translation-Styleguide/blob/master/README.md).

 ## Authorizations

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)([Simplified Chinese](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.zh)).
-The full text of this license can be found [here](./LICENSE).<br>
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)([Simplified Chinese](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.zh)).
+Detail can be found [here](./LICENSE).<br>

 ## Usage

-Download the resource pack of *release* version on CourseForge from [this](https://minecraft.curseforge.com/projects/simplified-chinese-localization-resource-package) portal.<br>
-Download the resource pack of *snapshot* version on CourseForge from [this](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/releases/latest) portal.<br>
+Download the *released* version [here](https://minecraft.curseforge.com/projects/simplified-chinese-localization-resource-package) or the *snapshot* version [here](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/releases/latest).<br>
-To apply the localization, you need only to load this pack like any other resource pack.
-In case of some issues, restarting the game after loading  is recommended.
+To apply, simply load this pack like any other resource pack.
+In case of some issues, restarting Minecraft after loading is recommended.

 ## Related Information

 **How does the current localization project look like?
 Can I submit my list of mods that I want them to be translated?**<br>
-Currently, according to the popularity on CurseForge, we have chosen the 1.12.2 version and are tracking over 1000 mods.
-If you want any additional mod to be translated, you can suggest your ideas through our [bug tracker](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/issues), or by sending emails to us.<br>
+Currently, according to the popularity on CurseForge, we have chosen Minecraft 1.12.2 for the majority of our work, with over 1000 mods in the project.
+If you want any other mod to be translated, you can suggest through our [issue tracker](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/issues), or email us directly.<br>
-We have no plans for other versions so far (but 1.7.10 is unlikely to be considered).

-There are some detailed publicity on [the MCBBS page](http://www.mcbbs.net/thread-774087-1-1.html).
+We have been propagating this project on [the MCBBS page](http://www.mcbbs.net/thread-774087-1-1.html).

-The whole story of this project can be seen in [TartaricAcid's blog post](https://baka943.coding.me/2018/01/03/2018-01-03-AnIntroForWeblate/).
+The history of this project can be seen in [TartaricAcid's blog](https://baka943.coding.me/2018/01/03/2018-01-03-AnIntroForWeblate/).

-**How is it possible for your guys to achieve such a pipelining translating style?**<br>
+**How did you guys set up the workflow?**<br>
 Ummmm, it's easy though:<br>

 - Get the popular mods on CurseForge with the web scraper.
 - Push the files to the GitHub repository with scripts
-- Get the updates from GitHub automatically when Weblate detects changes in repositories.
+- Pull the updates from GitHub to Weblate automatically when detecting changes in the repository.
 - The translators translate on Weblate, and Weblate push the changes to GitHub automatically.
 - Github Actions builds and packs automatically when detecting changes in the repository.
 - Github Actions publish packs to the GitHub release automatically so that the packs can be downloaded.

-## Thanks
+## Credits

-Thanks `phi` for building the Weblate server and automatic translation functionality.<br>
+* `phi` for setting up the Weblate server and integration with Google Translate.
-Thanks `Summpot` and`Nullpinter` for making the C# web scraper of newer versions.<br>
+* `Summpot` and `Nullpinter` for a better version of the C# web scraper.
-Thanks `PeakXing` for making the logo.<br>
+* `PeakXing` for making the logo.
-Thanks `雪尼`、`FledgeXu`、`asdflj` et al. for suggestions and ideas.<br>
+* `雪尼`, `FledgeXu`, `asdflj` and others who give suggestions and ideas.
-Thanks the first few contributors of this project: `Aemande123`，`DYColdWind`，`Snownee`，`yuanjie000`，`forestbat`，`3TUSK`，`SihenZhang`，`MoXiaoFreak`，`gloomy_banana`，`yuanjie000`，`exia00125`，`luckyu19` for localizations (in no particular order).<br>
+* Pioneers of this project: `Aemande123`, `DYColdWind`, `Snownee`, `yuanjie000`, `forestbat`, `3TUSK`, `SihenZhang`, `MoXiaoFreak`, `gloomy_banana`, `yuanjie000`, `exia00125`, `luckyu19` for early localizations (in no particular order).
-Thanks `R_liu`  for the localization of mod SlashBalde.<br>
+* `R_liu`  for the localization of SlashBalde.
-Thanks `3TUSK` for providing the [fixes for full-angle symbols](./project/assets/minecraft/readme.md) which are embedded in the resource pack.<br>
+* `3TUSK` for [fixing the display of full-width punctuation](./project/assets/minecraft/readme.md).
+This is originally involved in the pack.
-Finally, give thanks to the great efforts of every player who engages in providing and spreading localizations.<br>
+* Finally, give thanks to every single player who engages in providing and spreading localizations.
-See all the contributors in the [Contributors](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/graphs/contributors) page of this repository.
+See all the contributors in the [Contributors](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/graphs/contributors) page.